 Gelcoat interior surface is easy to maintain and a breeze to clean.

 Customize the color, length, depth, and interior layout.

-Durable fiberglass shell is impervious to sun and chemicals even with the highest commercial use.
+Fiberglass is impervious to sun and chemicals, even with the highest commercial use.

 Chemicals are easy to control.
 With the optional ozonator, pools can be virtually chemical-free.